FDI in India under Approval Route

 Frequently Asked Questions

-Two routes are available under Foreign Direct Investment:
+There are two routes available under Foreign Direct Investment:

 Foreign Institutional Investor (FII) is considered an entity registered to invest in India.
 Foreign Portfolio Investor (FPI) means an individual who is registered under the SEBI (FPI) regulations 2014.

-Due to hostile takeovers, the government brought out an amendment in April 2020 to include all the neighbouring countries which share borders with India to consider foreign direct investment under the approval route.
+Due to hostile takeovers, the government amended the policy in April 2020 to include all the neighbouring countries that share borders with India to consider foreign direct investment under the approval route.

-Neighbouring countries except Bangladesh and Pakistan did not have to take prior approval from the government to invest in India.
-They were allowed to invest in India under the Automatic Route.
+Neighbouring countries, except Bangladesh and Pakistan, did not have to obtain prior government approval to invest in India.
+They were allowed to do so under the Automatic Route.

 The approval is not required until the foreign shareholding in the entity remains the same and there is no corporate action regarding the sector being brought under the approval route.

-Foreign Venture Capital Investors registered under SEBI may invest in terms of schedule 7 of FEMA 20(R) as per the prescribed conditions.
+Foreign Venture Capital Investors registered under SEBI may invest in schedule 7 of FEMA 20(R) as per the prescribed conditions.

-An investment made by an Investment Vehicle into an Indian company or an LLP shall be an indirect foreign investment for the investee company or the LLP if either the Sponsor, the Manager, or the Investment Manager.
+An investment made by an Investment Vehicle into an Indian company or an LLP shall be an indirect foreign investment for the investee company or the LLP if either the Sponsor, the Manager, or the Investment Manager is:

 Related Services